grpc/grpc-swift/README.md

 The remainder of this README refers to the 1.x version of gRPC Swift.

+## Experimental `async`/`await` Support

+Swift 5.5 introduces new language features for concurrency.
+One such feature is [`async`/`await`][SE-0296].

+gRPC Swift includes **experimental** support for async/await.
+While support is **experimental**, async/await releases of gRPC Swift *do not guarantees a stable API*.
+Features and APIs may change between async/await releases.

+To ensure the 1.x release series does maintain a stable API, async/await releases will be branched from stable releases and tagged in the following format:
+`X.Y.Z-async-await.N`.
+Where `X.Y.Z` indicates the tag of the stable release from which the branch was created and `N` indicates a release number on that branch.

+The `protoc-gen-grpc-swift` options for generating async/await style clients and servers are described in [`docs/plugin.md`][docs-plugin].

 ## Supported Platforms

 gRPC Swift's platform support is identical to the [platform support of Swift